-On day one, we'll explore cloud technology, reflect on what we've learned from a year when cybersecurity attacks against public-safety and justice agencies soared, and debate how new dispatch strategies can improve outcomes for citizens and law-enforcement officials alike.
-We will break down the silos of public-safety and justice and present the case for how these two disparate segments can be viewed as a single, interconnected entity.
+On day one, we explored cloud technology, reflected on what we've learned from a year when cybersecurity attacks against public-safety and justice agencies soared, and debated how new dispatch strategies can improve outcomes for citizens and law-enforcement officials alike.
+We broke down the silos of public-safety and justice and presented the case for how these two disparate segments can be viewed as a single, interconnected entity.

 Panelists will discuss their views of cloud-based solutions and explore how they are being deployed in public-safety agencies.
 Also discussed will be considerations for public-sector leaders considering cloud technologies and how they might apply to their organizations.

 This session will explore four varying models of ESInets and highlight the pros and cons of each; as well as which model might make the most sense for varying types of agencies.

 This session addresses the topic of incomplete and inaccurate criminal history records and explores the reasons dispositions often are missing.
 Innovative approaches for overcoming the missing-disposition gap will be presented and explored.

 During this session, public-sector leaders will share strategies and tactics they've employed to improve their cybersecurity posture, as well as what they've learned.
 Also debated will be cybersecurity insurance and whether it should be leveraged to mitigate an agency's cyberrisk.

 In some areas, state-level and regional ESInets are emerging.
 Integrating these disparate networks to enable data sharing is an important goal.
 This session will explore the advantages of ESInet interoperability, as well as the obstacles that exist to achieving it and the strategies for overcoming it.

 In this live, collaborative session, women in public-safety will collaborate with other like-minded individuals and share their experiences and provide guidance related to navigating and overcoming change and resistance in the workplace.